skoolkid/skoolkit/sphinx/source/ref-files.rst

 To ensure that an entry can be linked to by the :ref:`bug` macro, the anchor name must be limited to the characters '$', '#', 0-9, A-Z and a-z.

-Paragraphs should be separated by blank lines, and may contain HTML markup and :ref:`skool macros <skoolMacros>`.
+Paragraphs must be separated by blank lines, and may contain HTML markup and :ref:`skool macros <skoolMacros>`.

 [Changelog:\*]